 The first legal task is to secure the rights to the brand in the necessary legal areas and the corresponding existing possibilities.
 This also includes the rights and provisions for the use of the brand, contracts with partners, securing IP's, patents, etc. Only when these rights have been secured can violations be detected, and action taken against them.

-If our efforts are not of legal nature, what is the contribution of U-NICA?
+If our efforts around brand protection are not of legal nature, what is the contribution of U-NICA?